-- 23. In 1976, the United States Food and Drug Administration ("FDA") performed an inspection of IBT that revealed discrepancies between the raw data and the final report relating to the toxicological impacts of glyphosate.
-The EPA subsequently audited IBT; it too found the toxicology studies conducted for the Roundup® herbicide to be invalid.5 An EPA reviewer stated, after finding "routine falsification of data" at IBT, that it was "hard to believe the scientific integrity of the studies when they said they took specimens of the uterus from male rabbits." - 24.
-Three top executives of IBT were convicted of fraud in 1983. - 25.
-In the second incident of data falsification, Monsanto hired Craven Laboratories in 1991 to perform pesticide and herbicide studies, including for Roundup[®].
-In that same year, the owner of Craven Laboratories and three of its employees were indicted, and later convicted, of fraudulent laboratory practices in the testing of pesticides and herbicides.7 - 26.
-Despite the falsity of the tests that underlie its registration, within a few years of its launch, Monsanto was marketing Roundup[®] in 115 countries.
+23. In 1976, the United States Food and Drug Administration ("FDA")

+performed an inspection of IBT that revealed discrepancies between the raw data and the final report relating to the toxicological impacts of glyphosate.
+The EPA subsequently audited IBT; it too found the toxicology studies conducted for the Roundup[®] herbicide to be invalid.5 An EPA reviewer stated, after finding "routine falsification of data" at IBT, that it was "hard to believe the scientific integrity of the studies when they said they took specimens of the uterus from male rabbits."6

+24. Three top IBT executives were convicted of fraud in 1983.

+25. In the second incident of data falsification, Monsanto hired Craven

+Laboratories in 1991 to perform pesticide and herbicide studies, including for Roundup[®].